onepointconsulting/audio-transcriber/audio/lesson4/404_give_yourself_permission_0bd51d5ca3.mp3.md

 ## Summary:

-This audio file is a guided meditation.
-It instructs the listener to visualize themselves as a soul, a spark of life energy in the center of their forehead.
-The meditation guides the listener to withdraw to this point and visualize a radiant jewel of light, emanating gentle energy.
-It encourages the listener to move towards this light, which is described as an ocean of love and a connection with the supreme soul.
-The meditation encourages relaxation, openness, and allowing oneself to be completely loved.
+This audio file is a guided meditation focused on connecting with the soul and experiencing divine love.
+It instructs the listener to visualize themselves as a spark of light in the center of their forehead and then to imagine a radiant jewel of light.
+The meditation guides the listener to move towards this light, which represents an unlimited ocean of love and a connection with the supreme soul.
+It encourages relaxation, openness, and the acceptance of being completely loved.